 The threadleaf falsecypress (Chamaecyparis pisifera ‘filifera’) is a medium-size evergreen.
+This tree is native to Japan.
 Its leaves, green on top and white streaked below, are scale-like and pressed against flattened branchlets which string off at the ends.
+Young seedlings have narrow leaves to ¼” long.
 The bark, smooth and reddish brown, peels off in thin strips.
 Male and female flowers appear on the same tree and produce small, globose cones with six to nine soft woody scales.
-This tree is native to Japan.
+‘Filifera’ cultivar has droopy stringy branches and forms a dense mound, usually no higher than 6 -8’; very finely textured tree.
+‘Filifera Aurea’ cultivar similar to ‘Filifera’ with golden yellow foliage; usually grows to 15 – 20’.
+The genus name comes from the Greek chamai meaning “dwarf” or “to the ground” and kyparissos meaning “cypress tree”.
+“Pisifera” refers to the diminutive pea-sized cones.

 Common name: Thread Leaf False Cypress

-Scientific Name (order and family): Chamaecyparis pisifera filifera (Cupressaceae, Cupressales)
+Scientific Name (family and order): Chamaecyparis pisifera ‘filifera’ (Cupressaceae, Cupressales)

 Trunk/Stem: Bark red brown, peeling in thin strips.